rammaR/gft-personAPI/README.md

 # How To Use
     - Install the dependencies by Mavem
     - Execute
-    - Run requisition to /person to start
+    - Run requisition to /person to start personAPI
+    - Run requisition to /beer to start beerAPI
     - View documentation at /swagger-ui.html

 # Learn